-Gauge the true weight and impact of your PR efforts
+Gauge the true reach and impact of your PR efforts

 We measure far beyond what automation can measure

-Our collaboration with a leading university allowed us to develop what is considered to be one of the most valid PR measurement methodologies in the United States.
-Our comprehensive approach for tracking and analyzing all the media hits you want (Print-Broadcast-Web-Social Media) enables us to present the entire information sphere, not just the average 30% that online monitoring services track, but everything that is available.
-All stories are evaluated by trained analysts, no “artificial intelligence”, to ensure the highest level of reliability in PR measurement.
+Our collaboration with a leading university has allowed us to develop what is considered one of the most valid PR measurement methodologies in the United States.
+Our comprehensive approach for tracking and analyzing all the media mentions you want (print, broadcast, web, and social media) lets us present the entire information sphere, not just the average 30% that online monitoring services track.
+All stories are evaluated by trained PR analysts, without clumsy automation on the qualitative points generating false sentiment and tone scores.
+Our method of only individually analyzed stories ensures the highest level of reliability in PR measurement.

-In 20120 AMEC, the world’s largest trade body representing communications research, PR measurement and insight firms, released the first standardized framework for best-practices in media measurement.
-In 2015 AMEC updated this framework to reflect further innovation and a need for global alignment.
+In 2012, AMEC — the world’s largest trade body representing communications research, PR measurement, and insight firms — released the first standardized framework for best practices in media measurement.
+In 2015, AMEC updated this framework to reflect further innovation and a need for global alignment within media measurement.
 The Barcelona Principles paved the way for better PR measurement.
-Barcelona 2.0 and Universal Information Services expands on that framework.
-Universal Information Services is a strong supporter of the work AMEC does and is proud to incorporate those efforts into our deliverables.
+Barcelona 2.0 and Universal Information Services expand on that framework, providing our clients with industry-compliant measurement.
+Universal Information Services is a proud member and strong supporter of AMEC and the measurement principles it promotes.

-Capturing both the qualitative and quantitative elements of media exposure has never been easy, nor an exact science.
-However, through Universal’s Media Analysis service we can show what your earned or unpaid media exposure means in terms of impact, value, tone, focus, and a variety of other user-defined parameters.
-Those who need to understand the ROI and impact of their outreach efforts can get their tracking and analysis from a single, professional vendor.
+Capturing both the qualitative and quantitative elements of media exposure has never been easy for professional communicators.
+However, through Universal’s media analysis service we can show what your earned or unpaid media exposure means in terms of impact, tone, focus, reach, and a variety of other user-defined parameters.
+Those who need to understand the ROI and impact of their outreach efforts can get their tracking and media analysis from a single, professional vendor.
 It’s simple.
-Our job is to deliver exactly the media analysis services you need.
+As an extension of your team, we deliver exactly the media insight you need to continue moving forward.